 Can I get a FREE answer?

 Yes.
-Our experienced VISA Consultants will give you a no obligation consultation to determine if you will qualify the K-1 Fiance (e) Visa Petition.
+Our experienced Consultants will give you a no obligation consultation to determine if you will qualify the K-1 Fiance (e) Petition.

-The fiancé(e) K-1 nonimmigrant visa is for the foreign-citizen fiancé(e) of a United States (U.S.) citizen.
-The K-1 visa permits the foreign-citizen fiancé(e) to travel to the United States and marry his or her U.S. citizen sponsor within 90 days of arrival.
+The fiancé(e) K-1 nonimmigrant immigration is for the foreign-citizen fiancé(e) of a United States (U.S.) citizen.
+The K-1 permits the foreign-citizen fiancé(e) to travel to the United States and marry his or her U.S. citizen sponsor within 90 days of arrival.
 The foreign-citizen will then apply for adjustment of status to a permanent resident (LPR) with the Department of Homeland Security (DHS), U.S. Citizenship and Immigration Services (USCIS).
-Because a fiancé(e) visa permits the holder to immigrate to the U.S. and marry a U.S. citizen shortly after arrival in the United States, the fiancé(e) must meet some of the requirements of an immigrant visa.
-Eligible children of K-1 visa applicants receive K-2 visas.
+Because a fiancé(e) immigration document permits the holder to immigrate to the U.S. and marry a U.S. citizen shortly after arrival in the United States, the fiancé(e) must meet some of the requirements of an immigrant.
+Eligible children of K-1 document applicants receive K-2 documents.

 Only a U.S. citizen can file a fiancé(e) petition.
 This is done at the U.S. Citizenship and Immigration Services (USCIS) office that has jurisdiction over the place where the U.S. citizen resides.

-What are the documents required for the K-1 Fiancé(e) Visa Petition?
+What are the documents required for the K-1 Fiancé(e) Petition?

 1. a valid Philippine passport, a copy of your birth certificate issued by National Statistics Office (NSO) and printed on NSO security paper